sviams/blog/_drafts/the-true-cost-of-software.md

 ---
 layout: post
-title:  "The True Cost of Integration"
+title:  "The True Cost of Software"
-categories: architecture integration enterprise
+categories: [architecture, integration, enterprise]
 ---
 ## Introduction
 Sometimes, things fall into place in weird ways.
 On one hand, I'm currently giving a presentation about microservice design